The Big Picture - Australia 200 Index

 Share market indices around the globe are breaking down.
 While analysts cast around for reasons, it’s clear that a time factor is in play.
 Simply put, many investors “feel” a correction is overdue.
-In the US, the US SPX 500 Index has not corrected (a fall of 10% ) since July 2011.
-This is one of the longest correction free periods in US history.
-The recent 3% fall from all-time highs has many looking for a long awaited pull-back.
+How low could it go?

 In Australia, there was a 10% correction in the index between April and June last year.
 While this removes the time pressure felt in the US, any further significant falls in American markets are likely to have a local impact.
 And on the longer term weekly chart, there is a clear break of the up trend.